go-chat-bot/bot/README.md

 # Deploying to heroku

-To see an example projeto on how to deploy it to heroku, please see my own bot:
+To see an example project on how to deploy it to heroku, please see my own bot:

 https://github.com/fabioxgn/go-bot-heroku

 To join channels with passwords just put the password after the channel name separated by a space:

-    Channels: "#mychannel mypassword,#go-bot",
+    Channels: []string{"#mychannel mypassword", "#go-bot"}